 - Showing and tracking location of child’s device

-- Most require a parent PIN code which must be remembered and not disclosed to the child.
+- Most require a parent PIN code that must be remembered and not disclosed to the child

 Please click on the links for more E-safety information: